Ira-Shokar/Ira-Shokar.github.io/_pages/other.md

 My other interests lie in:

  - Unix-like Systems (I run a [Debaian](https://www.debian.org) based system on my PC  as well as an [Alphine Linux](https://alpinelinux.org/about/) using [ish.app](https://github.com/ish-app/ish) on my iPad which has now become my main machine).
- - [Vim](https://www.vim.org) (by no means a Vim Wizard though).
  - Maps (A few of my favourites: [Cambridge](https://www.katherinebaxter.com/cambridge-university), [Greenground](https://helenilus.com/2020/01/29/london-greenground-map-with-distances/), [Alternate London Underground](https://www.whatdotheyknow.com/request/224813/response/560395/attach/3/London%20Connections%20Map.pdf)).
- - Board Games (From card games like [Skull King](https://boardgamegeek.com/boardgame/150145/skull-king) and [Exploding Kittens](https://explodingkittens.com) to strategy games such as [Settlers of Catan](https://www.catan.com/game/catan) and [Obsession](https://boardgamegeek.com/boardgame/231733/obsession) to role play games like [Wereworlf](https://boardgamegeek.com/boardgame/25821/werewolves-millers-hollow)).
+ - Board Games (From card games like [Skull King](https://boardgamegeek.com/boardgame/150145/skull-king) to strategy games such as [Settlers of Catan](https://www.catan.com/game/catan) or role play games like [Wereworlf](https://boardgamegeek.com/boardgame/25821/werewolves-millers-hollow)).
  - Quizzes (Not to say I'm particularly good).
  - Sport (Rugby, Squash, Tennis, Cricket, Korfball, Basketball, Cycling).
- - Animals (Especially my family dogs: Joey and Bella- see below).
+ - Animals (Especially my family dogs).

 Other bits:
 - Here is a Bot to play the Board Game [We Rate Dogs](https://boardgamegeek.com/boardgame/266778/we-rate-dogs-card-game) for if you have less than 3 people: [Repository](https://github.com/Ira-Shokar/We-Rate-Dogs)
-- Here is a [python random choice generator](/random) embedded into a webpage.
 - Here is a [list of walks and cycles](http://camwalks.pemgp.ira.shokar.uk/) around Cambrdige that was produced for the Pembroke graduate community during lockdown.
 - Here is a [scavenger hunt](https://ira.shokar.uk/hunt/) that takes you around Cambridge- designed for the Pembroke graduate community - the clues were take from various scavenger hunts I've taken part in.

 *The above photograph was one I took on Cartlon Hill, Edinburgh.*

-## Photographs

-{% include gallery id="gallery" class="full"%}